Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Moreover, it is possible to select from four different gearshift programs adapted to operating conditions.
 The transmission state is continuously monitored by patented software to prevent transmission overhauls and, interestingly, comprehensive operational data is recorded for later vehicle design optimization as well as maintenance and repair.

-Voith Turbo opted for Simcenter Amesim™ software from Siemens PLM Software with three different libraries: Simcenter Amesim Hydraulics library, Simcenter Amesim Hydraulic Component Design library and Simcenter Amesim Hydraulic Resistance library.
+Voith Turbo opted for Simcenter Amesim™ software from Siemens Digital Industries Software with three different libraries: Simcenter Amesim Hydraulics library, Simcenter Amesim Hydraulic Component Design library and Simcenter Amesim Hydraulic Resistance library.
 Simcenter Amesim helps Voith Turbo engineers visualize hydraulics systems and their related interactions.

 “Using 1D multi-domain system simulation is particularly valuable since the dynamic behavior of such systems is hard to predict and every single subsystem needs to be taken into account,” says Bernhard Höfig of Voith Turbo’s mechatronics and simulation department.